ConnorFriday-code/Pharos-Computers/README.md

 -Short and brief

--Grey background and message icon makes it stand out from the rest of the content and mark it as a quote
+-Grey background and message icon make it stand out from the rest of the content and mark it as a quote

 ![Review mobile](readme-images/end-result-images/Index-review-sm.PNG)